-8. Ms Emily LAU asked whether the names of the judges and judicial officers involved in the six cases listed in Annex A to the Judiciary Administration's paper could be disclosed.
-JA said that the Judiciary considered that it was not appropriate to do so in view of the requirements under the Personal Data (Privacy) Ordinance.
+Ms Emily LAU asked whether the names of the judges and judicial 8. officers involved in the six cases listed in Annex A to the Judiciary JA said that the Judiciarv Administration's paper could be disclosed. considered that it was not appropriate to do so in view of the requirements under the Personal Data (Privacy) Ordinance.
 Ms LAU said that the public had a right to know the information as payment of pension benefits involved the use of public money.
-She opined that subject to the agreement of the retired judges and judicial officers concerned, the Judiciary Administration should disclose She further suggested that in future cases of granting permission their names. to retired officers to continue to receive pension while taking up employment after retirement, a condition should be imposed such that the Judiciary Administration, where appropriate, could disclose the names of the retired JA agreed to convey Ms LAU's views for CJ's officers concerned. consideration.
+She opined that subject to the agreement of the retired judges and judicial officers concerned, the Judiciary Administration should disclose She further suggested that in future cases of granting permission their names. to retired officers to continue to receive pension while taking up employment after retirement, a condition should be imposed such that the Judiciary Administration, where appropriate, could disclose the names of the retired officers concerned.
+JA agreed to convey Ms LAU's views for CJ's consideration.